nomilous/objective/README.md

 #### Version 0.0.16

-ThingIs: On windows there may still be problems...
-Your fix will be greatly appreciated.
+<b>On windows there may still be problems...</b> Your fix will be greatly appreciated.
+I'm happy to help.

 objective
 =========